Categories

 multiple hats displayed on the wall

-You know as well as the next Etsy seller that part of what makes it so hard is the fact that you need to wear multiple hats.
+You know, as well as the next Etsy seller, that part of what makes it so hard is that you must wear multiple hats.

 Think about it.
 You’re an artist, a creative director, a marketer, an accountant, a copywriter, a photographer, an influencer, customer service, and everything else in between.

-That’s becuase if you want to run your business to the best of its ability, you need to know these Etsy business stats and know them well.
+That’s because if you want to run your business to the best of your ability, you need to know these Etsy business stats and know them well.

 Year To Date Orders: Etsy Business Stats That Matter

-The number of orders you’ve received between January 1 and today is a vital metric to your businesses.
+The number of orders you’ve received between January 1 and today is a vital business metric.

 Pro tip: Depending on your business, you may be operating on a calendar year or fiscal year (FY).
 A calendar year is simple, it starts on January 1 and ends on December 31.
 But a fiscal year can be any 12 consecutive months throughout the year, not necessarily starting in January.
 Whichever you choose to operate your business has different tax implications and requirements for maintaining your financial records.